 The Romsey Agricultural and Horse Show Society is a registered charity.
 The Society’s principal objective, under its Memorandum and Articles is “To promote agriculture, forestry, horticulture, allied industries, rural crafts, the breeding of livestock including horses, and to encourage skill and industry in such enterprises” and “To hold in pursuance of its main objects an annual agricultural show”.

 The Society is run by its Trustees/Directors.
 From among these Trustees/Directors a Chairman and up to two Vice-chairman are elected to serve two-year terms in each office, along with an Honorary Treasurer.
-Our current officers are MJ Rawson-Smith (Chairman), Ruth Harper-Adams (Vice-Chairman), Norton Welch (Junior Vice-Chairman) and Richard Butler (Treasurer).
-The Annual General Meeting elects an Honorary President – currently John and Heather Whitham for 2020/21.
+Our current officers are Ruth Harper-Adams (Chairman), Norton Welch (Vice-Chairman) and Richard Butler (Treasurer).
+The Annual General Meeting elects an Honorary President – currently John and Heather Whitham for 2020-22.

 All the Officers and Committee Members are volunteers; employing a full-time Secretary (Alexa Morson) and a part-time Finance Officer (Sharon Hillman).

 In addition to these Members we have a veritable army of volunteers and Stewards (many of who are Society Members) who help set-up, run and take-down the show, along with helping in various other vital ways throughout the year.

 Romsey Agriculture and Horse Show Society; Charity registration number: 1007948 and a Company Limited by Guarantee with Companies House No. 02370986

 Romsey Show welcomes dogs to accompany their owners, but MUST be kept on short non-retractable leads at all times.
 Please note there are some areas where dogs are not permitted for health and safety reasons.